Annoor-Hospital/pacs-integration-page/index.md

 When we began EMR integration 4 years ago, we found it helpful to think of at least 3 main digital systems which could be in place.

-- The **patient registration** system allows a unique ID to be assigned to patients.
+- The **patient registration** system allows a unique ID to be assigned to patients and stores some basic information about patients.
 For return patients, it should be possible to search for their previously assigned patient ID.
 - The **EMR** system records patient consultation information.
 This uses the patient's unique ID.
 Bahmni provides both patient registration and EMR functionality.
 - The **PACS/X-ray** system allows X-rays to be taken, stored and retrieved for viewing.